rfhb/emamds/en/medicines/human/EPAR/curevacs-covid-19-vaccine-cvncov.md

 This medicine has been withdrawn from evaluation under rolling review

-COVID-19 mRNA vaccine

-Medicine

-Human

-Withdrawn from rolling review
+COVID-19 mRNA vaccine Medicine Human Withdrawn from rolling review

+On Monday, 12 January 2026, between 07:00 and 10:00 CET (Amsterdam time), this website will be unavailable due to scheduled maintenance.

 Page contents